Steklov isospectrality of conformal metrics: Boundary determination of the conformal factor

-It is well-known that these quantities are invariant to coordinate changes, we refer once again to \cite{Horm1} and \cite{Horm2} for details. \\In addition, we will note $H_{\sigma_{P}}$ the symplectic gradient of $\sigma_{P}$ for the canonical symplectic structure on $T^{*}N$ and $\left(\Phi_{t}^{P}\right)$ the Hamiltonian flow generated by $H_{\sigma_{P}}$. \\Integral curves for the vector field $H_{\sigma_{P}}$ are called \emph{bicharacteristic curves} or \emph{bicharacteristics}.
+It is well-known that these quantities are invariant under coordinate changes, we refer once again to \cite{Horm1} and \cite{Horm2} for details. \\In addition, denote by $H_{\sigma_{P}}$ the symplectic gradient of $\sigma_{P}$ for the canonical symplectic structure on $T^{*}N$ and $\left(\Phi_{t}^{P}\right)$ the Hamiltonian flow generated by $H_{\sigma_{P}}$. \\Integral curves for the vector field $H_{\sigma_{P}}$ are called \emph{bicharacteristic curves} or \emph{bicharacteristics}.
 Note that since $\sigma_{P}$ is constant along the orbits of $\left(\Phi_{t}^{P}\right)$, the compact submanifold

 is invariant by this flow.
 This is obviously a general fact that Hamiltonian flows preserve the energy level hypersurfaces.\\Thus, we will always consider $\left(\Phi_{t}^{P}\right)$ as a flow acting on $S^{*}N$ and consequently, that the bicharacteristics lie on this hypersurface.